The Importance of Employee Advocacy with Privacy on the Rise

 The problem with restrictions is that they cripple the reach of more aggressive marketing methods.
 With people turning off tracking tools, there's no way to be as accurate anymore.
 So, how can we replace targeted ads without bumping into the walls of privacy?

 Of course, there's nothing quite as effective as targeting people directly; let's be realistic.
 And to be fair, there was a need for limitations, to protect aggressive marketers from themselves.
 In order to keep digital platforms and social media a viable marketing area, the user always has to find value above intrusion.
-Otherwise the danger exists that they will look for even more severe privacy-limiting tools or even abandon the experience altogether.
+Otherwise, the danger exists that they will look for even more severe privacy-limiting tools or even abandon the experience altogether.
 So, as a marketer, it also makes sense to cap these seemingly limitless possibilities to preserve the opportunities.

 But that doesn't mean that the same result — business growth — can't still be achieved.